ErpNetDocs/winclient/introduction/workspace-customization/working-with-views.md

 There are two *Standard views* – one for All Users and one for the specific User.
 In the *Standard view* it is recommended to save the view that is needed most often.
 The *Named views* are used for special use cases and there could potentially be an unlimited (but still reasonable) amount of them.

-The *views*, created by a User (in brackets behind the name of a *view* you can see the user who created it), could be opened and edited only by that specific user.
+The *Views*, created by a User (in brackets behind the name of a *view* you can see the user who created it), could be opened and edited only by that specific user.
 They are not visible to the rest of the users in the system (including administrators).
 The *views*, assigned to a Role (in the form *View name (Role name)*) could be opened and edited by any user, who has that role assigned or by an administrator.
 The All Users Views could be opened by all users of the system and edited only by administrators.

 ## Saving views